andrew/ultimate-awesome/README.md

 - [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [Computer-Vision-Video-Lectures](https://github.com/kuzand/Computer-Vision-Video-Lectures) - A curated list of free, high-quality, university-level courses with video lectures related to the field of Computer Vision.
-- [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-graph-attack-papers](https://github.com/ChandlerBang/awesome-graph-attack-papers) - Adversarial attacks and defenses on Graph Neural Networks.
 - [awesome-ava](https://github.com/avajs/awesome-ava) - Awesome AVA resources.